 Figure 1: Average CTR by industry.
 Source – WordStream

 The average CTR for Google Ads on the search network was 5.90 percent.
-This is a rise from the average in 2019 that stood at 5.09 percent (according to Instapage), with many businesses receiving more clicks on their ads since the COVID-19 outbreak.
+This is a rise from the average in 2019, 5.09 percent (according to Instapage), with many businesses receiving more clicks since COVID-19.
 The industries with the highest CTRs were Dining & Nightlife (11.76 percent), Occasions & Gifts (11.40 percent), and Travel & Tourism (10.13 percent).
 Even the industries that traditionally experience low CTRs, like Legal and Finance, are doing well on SERPs, with click-through rates of 4.65 percent and 5.00 percent, respectively.

 Meanwhile, on the Display Network, the average CTR for Google Ads across all industries is 0.46 percent.
-Dining & Nightlife has a high of 0.76 percent, while Occasions & Gifts with the lowest CTR at 0.10 percent.
+Dining & Nightlife has a high of 0.76 percent, during Occasions & Gifts, with the lowest CTR at 0.10 percent.

 These PPC metrics reveal the vast difference between the search and display network.
-The highest average on the Display Network didn’t even match the lowest average on search, proving that people are happy to interact with the ads that show up when they query specific terms on Google.
+The highest average on the Display Network didn’t even match the lowest standard on search, proving that people are happy to interact with the ads appearing when they query specific terms on Google.

 The data also tells us that audience targeting is the main issue you need to focus on to improve your CTR.
-A low CTR means that your targeting is off, and you need to utilize segmented marketing campaigns to connect with the right users.
+A low CTR means your targeting is off, and you must utilize segmented marketing campaigns to connect with the right users.

 Average cost per click (CPC) by industry